Division of Education

 Who We Are

-The Education program provides coursework leading to completion of both the general education and professional core program requirements.
+The Education program provides coursework leading to the completion of both the general education and professional core program requirements.
 The Education curriculum is dedicated to providing authentic learning opportunities and can be modified to fit the student’s educational planner in Associate of Arts-Education with an Emphasis in Early Childhood, Elementary Education, or Health & Physical.
-The Education learning environment maintains and provides the opportunities for students to interact with other scholars (such as college instructors, classroom teachers, and students), encourage inquiry, develop critical thinking strategies, solve complex problems, and build effective communication skills.
+The Education learning environment maintains and provides opportunities for students to interact with other scholars (such as college instructors, classroom teachers, and students), encourage inquiry, develop critical thinking strategies, solve complex problems, and build practical communication skills.
 The program will prepare the students skills necessary to obtain employment or transfer to a four-year program.

 AS Elementary Education